wilmer88/vegeta-picks-random/README.md

 user wanted to use special characters, uppercase, numbers etc.

-Was able to make the 'var'='prompt' that asked 'howmanycharacters' do you want in 'password' to Wrap the 'howmanycharacters' into a 'function' that called backed if the character selected was '<' '"8"' & than 120 characters
+Was able to make the 'var'='prompt' that asked 'howmanycharacters' do you want in 'password' to Wrap the 'howmanycharacters' into a 'function' that calls itself backed if the character selected is '<' '"8"' & > 120 characters.

 Was also able to make the 'var' 'confirmed' that confirmed the user to unclude numbers to 'password'

-used 'Math.floor' and 'Math.random()' to generate the selected 'howmanycharacters' and 'confirmednumber' to generate a random numbers with thelenght of 'howmanycharacters'
+used 'Math.floor' and 'Math.random()' to generate the selected variable 'howmanycharacters' and variable 'confirmednumber' to generate a random numbers with the lenght of 'howmanycharacters' "the selected amount of CHAR"

-then I took those numbers and stored them in a variable called 'characterHolder'

-finally '.pushed' 'characterHolder' to password and created an 'alert' that gave the users generated password.
+then I took those numbers and stored them in a variable called 'characterHolder' and with a for loop used to finally '.pushed' 'characterHolder' to password and created an 'alert' that gave the users generated password.

-last comment:
+last comments:
-was not successful in producing random password using numbers wih this code

-'for (i = 0; i < parseInt(amountOfChar); i++) {
+was not successful in producing random password using numbers wih this code 'for (i = 0; i < parseInt(amountOfChar); i++) {
 var createdrandom = Math.floor(Math.random() \* characterHolder.length);
 var password = password.concat(createdrandom[i]);'